datajerk/ctf-write-ups/faustctf2021/veighty-machinery/README.md

 1623530151.230630 read(0, "h\216\377\277z\177\0\0", 8) = 8
 ```

-After the initial payload, this address (`0x7f7abfff5be0`) is received, looks like libc to me, what exactly, dunno, don't care, then our attacker sent back `h\216\377\277z\177\0\0` (`0x7f7abfff8e68`), the difference is `12936`.
+After the initial payload, an address (`0x7f7abfff5be0`) is received, looks like libc to me, what exactly, dunno, don't care, then our attacker sent back `h\216\377\277z\177\0\0` (`0x7f7abfff8e68`), the difference is `12936`.
 So for our exploit script, we just need to add that number to whatever address we receive and send it back.  _Why?_  I have no idea.
 We're just copying another's exploit and need ours to behave exactly the same.
 Repeat for the rest of the `strace` dump.

 A/D is just the best.